-The performance of this characteristic was measured with the indicator 'Excluding investments in issuers involved in controversial activities'.
+The performance of this characteristic was measured with the indicator "Percentage of investments in green, social or sustainable bonds".

-· Excluding countries.
+• Excluding countries.

 During the reporting period, no investments have been made in countries against which arms embargoes have been imposed by the United Nations Security Council.
-Similarly, investments are not made in countries included in the Financial Action Task Force list, which are subject to a "Call for Action".
+Similarly, investments are not made in countries included in the Financial Action Task Force list, which are subject to a 'Call for Action'.

-The performance of this characteristic was measured with the indicator 'Excluding investments in countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the Financial Action Task Force list, that are subject to a "Call for Action".
+The performance of this characteristic was measured with the indicator "Excluding investments in countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the Financial Action Task Force list, that are subject to a 'Call for Action'".